AdobeDocs/workfront.sv-SE/help/quicksilver/workfront-fusion/apps-and-their-modules/adobe-journey-optimizer-modules.md

 #### [!UICONTROL Make a custom API call]

-Den här modulen gör ett anpassat API-anrop till [!DNL Adobe Journey Optimizer] API
+This module makes a custom API call to the [!DNL Adobe Journey Optimizer] API

 <table>
   <col/>